k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 </web>

-## What Is a Logical Unit Instance (LUI)?
+### What Is a Logical Unit Instance (LUI)?
 A Logical Unit Instance is one instance of a Logical Unit Type – it is a single physical database holding the data of one single Digital Entity in the LUT structure definition.
-Using our example from above (Customer 360):
-* Assume that Company ABC has 35 million customers:
+Using our example from above (Customer 360), assume that Company ABC has 35 million customers:

 * LU/LUT = Customer.
 * LUI = one single customer database.

 Fabric will hold 35 million instances (LUI) of the Customer LUT.
 That is, one physical database for each customer.

-## Things to Consider Before Designing an LU
+### Things to Consider Before Designing an LU

 Every Fabric project starts by defining its LUs.
 Analyze the business requirements and understand how the consuming application will use the data.
 Use this information to define the different Digital Entities to implement and build an LU for each Digital Entity.